liamnamba/CMSI486/assignment2.md

 #### Problems from Van Bruggen Chapter 4:

-1. The four main data structures are.
+1. The four main data structures are:

-Node: used to store entity information.
+  1. Node: used to store entity information.

-Relationship: used to connect nodes to one another explicitly.
+  2. Relationship: used to connect nodes to one another explicitly.
 They have a type, a start and a stop.
 They can loop as well.

-Properties: nodes and relationships are containers for properties.
+  3. Properties: nodes and relationships are containers for properties.
 These are basically name/value pairs.

-Label: these are used to quickly and efficiently create subgraphs.
+  4. Label: these are used to quickly and efficiently create subgraphs.
 You can assign labels to nodes and then Neo4j will automatically make simple data models.

 3. False - you can very effectively use a graph database, but you should take precautions, for example, applying a fan-out pattern to your data.